 Truth: Credit cards are one of the easiest ways to add credit, and for those with a checkered credit background, there are choices out there.
 Secured credit cards, which require an initial security deposit, have a lower entry barrier, but just like a conventional card, they spend and create credit.

 Likewise, loans – such as passbook, CD, or credit builder loans – are available that are backed with a deposit or collateral that can help you create credit while you pay them off.
 These loans are much easier to get through like secured credit cards since the lender is protected in case you can’t pay.
 Several creditors will begin providing credit immediately after the discharge.
 You will get new credit much earlier than expected with proper approach and counseling.

 Myth 7: Bankruptcy will permanently destroy your credit.

 Truth: In the near future, bankruptcy will do serious harm to your credit but will only reflect on your credit report for a period of 10 years.
 Any adverse activity, including tax, late payments, collection payments, and attorney fees, will terminate.
 The bankruptcy will be deleted from the credit record ten years after filing, creating a new slate.
 You are then safe and secure.
-Consult experts in your area, and work with them to develop your credit score, look for credit repair specialist California.
+Consult experts in your area, and work with them to develop your credit score, look for credit repair agents California.